scoskey/m387/index.md

 ## Disclaimer

 This syllabus is subject to change.
 I may make refinements and updates in the first week of classes.
-While I don't expect any substantial changes, due to the unpredictable conditions of this semester, please allow for some flexibility.
+While I don't expect any substantial changes, please allow for some flexibility.
 I will give notice before making any changes to the syllabus.